Comments & Questions Answered

-Here you will find answers to some comments and questions we have received during our engagement with businesses along with some misconceptions regarding Advancing Aberystwyth and our work.
+Here you will find answers to some comments and misconceptions regarding Advancing Aberystwyth and our work.

 Do Aberystwyth University receive an 80% discount on their levy payments?

-No. The University do no receive any discount and pay the full 1.25% of the rateable value of each of their premises within the BID area.
+No. The University do not receive any discount and pay the full 1.25% of the rateable value of each of their premises within the BID area.

 Are levy payments capped for large businesses?